Robert D. Holmes: Political career

 Originally a Republican, he began his political career in local politics in Clatsop County.
 Holmes first served on the school board for Gearhart south of Astoria, and then on the school board for all the rural schools in the county.
 After becoming a Democrat, Holmes was elected in 1948 to the Oregon State Senate and re-elected in 1952.
 He was the first Democratic senator from the county in 64 years.
 His legislative career was marked by successfully fending off legislation he deemed would threaten the state's fisheries, and in the midst of the McCarthy era, going on record against a special loyalty oath for teachers.
 Additionally, Holmes supported passage of such civil rights legislation as a fair employment law and the outlawing of discrimination in public places.
 He was appointed by Governor Paul L. Patterson as the chair of the Education Committee in 1953.

+Governor

 In 1956, Holmes was elected Governor, to complete the two years remaining on the term of Patterson, who had died in office.
 Holmes defeated Lew Wallace in the primary and Elmo Smith, the Republican state Senate president who had assumed the job after Patterson's death in the general election.
 Holmes was the first Democrat in 18 years to serve as Oregon's governor, and the first Democrat in 22 years to win an Oregon gubernatorial election.

+Holmes convened a special session of the Oregon Legislature, for the purpose of lowering taxes, in his first year as governor.
+Reacting to an unexpected budget surplus, he initially proposed a 10% tax cut, as well as a $5 million per year contribution to the Common School Fund, which would also have served to reduce taxes.
+The 19 day session concluded in mid-November; the compromise reached between House Democrats and Senate Republicans reflected a 20% cut in taxes.
+The Associated Press identified the tax session as the number one news story in the state in 1957, ahead of the prosecution of the Teamsters.

 While in office, Holmes sought to make state government more efficient and responsive.
 He supported public power development, and the abolition of capital punishment.
 He commuted every death sentence during his governorship.
 Holmes also worked to reform education, welfare programs, and also cut taxes by 16%.
-In 1958, he lost his bid for re-election to Oregon Secretary of State Mark Hatfield, a rising star in the Oregon Republican Party.
+In 1958, he lost his bid for re-election in a landslide to Oregon Secretary of State Mark Hatfield, a rising star in the Oregon Republican Party.